Suman599/Healthifyy/readme.md

 # Welcome to my website!

 This website is built using HTML,CSS and Javascript.
 It is designed to be a simple and clean.
-The site includes information about Health Food.
+The site includes information about Healthy Food.

 ## Folder Structure